paulozip/R-exercises/README.md

-# R-exercises
+# R Exercises
-Exercises with R for Udacity Nanodegree
+Exercises built in R for Udacity Nanodegree